How to Manifest Your Dream Job in 5 Easy Steps

 - Add 3, 6, 9 and 12 month deadlines to add a timeline to flow towards and to create a sense of urgency.

 - Put your vision board somewhere you can view it in the morning when you first wake up and when you go to sleep.
-I prefer my bedroom for easy access.
+I prefer my bedroom for easy access and visibility.

 - Create a vision board that sparks joy and excitement when you look at it.